haptork/easyLambda/_docs/04-real-world.md

 {% include base_path %}
 {% include toc icon="gears" title="Contents" %}

+The section includes some common kind of problems.
+The code for each or something related you can find in the examples of the source repository.

 ## Word Count
 Word count problem involves counting the number of times each word has occurred in a data.
 Following is a complete ezl program for it.